<img src="https://secure.leadforensics.com/51974.png" style="display:none;">

 Registering and communicating savings results

-Procurement Team Management connects all initiatives, supplier information and contract data within a single system.
+Procurement Value Management connects all initiatives, supplier information and contract data within a single system.
 As a result, performance is directly linked to factual information, supported by procurement software that brings structure to registration, validation and reporting.

 For procurement leaders this provides evidence and justification.
 For Finance it brings calm and reliability.
 For the entire organisation it makes the value of procurement visible and shareable.